-When you restore Exodus from your secret 12-word phrase, it overwrites the password that existed previously on your installation of Exodus.
+When you restore Exodus from your 12-word secret recovery phrase, it overwrites the password that existed previously on your installation of Exodus.
 This occasionally creates confusion or concern, but please do not worry.
 This article is here to explain why this happens.

-An important point to understand is that your secret 12-word phrase and password are NOT related.
+An important point to understand is that your 12-word phrase and password are NOT related.

-- Your 12-word secret phrase is the seed used to create the wallet in the first place, which is why it can fully restore your wallet later.
-Your secret phrase generates all of your wallet’s private keys.
-You can think of your secret phrase as your wallet in unencrypted text form.
+- Your 12-word phrase is the seed used to create the wallet in the first place, which is why it can fully restore your wallet later.
+Your 12-word phrase generates all of your wallet’s private keys.
+You can think of your 12-word secret recovery phrase as your wallet in unencrypted text form.

 - Your password is used to encrypt the wallet on your computer, thereby keeping it secure from anyone who has access to your computer.

-When you restore your wallet from the 12 words, Exodus overwrites any previously existing Exodus wallet on your system and re-generates the private keys for the wallet using those 12 words as the seed.
-Because the secret 12-word phrase is not connected to any password, that means that after restoring, there is no password protection on your wallet.
+When you restore your wallet from the 12-word secret recovery phrase, Exodus overwrites any previously existing Exodus wallet on your system and re-generates the private keys for the wallet using the 12-word phrase as the seed.
+Because the secret 12-word phrase is not connected to any password, which means that after restoring, there is no password protection on your wallet.
 It must be re-enabled by setting up a new one in the Backup menu.
 After restoring from your secret 12-word phrase, the first thing your should do is protect your wallet with a password.

 I have an email backup link from an older version of Exodus, what do I need to do?

-While the 12 words are not associated with your password, your email backup is.
+While the 12-word phrase is not associated with your password, your email backup is.
 The email backup is password protected to keep your funds safe in case your email account is breached.
 That’s why you need to enter your password any time you try to restore from your email backup URL.
 Setting a new password will not replace the current password on the email backup link.
 If you believe your email has been breached or suspect your password has been compromised, you must create a new wallet to send your funds to.